rondered/yarn-react-monorepo/README.md

 # yarn-react-monorepo
-Yarn React monorepo with Typescript and Craco configuration for shared react components for web and React Native.
+Yarn React monorepo with Typescript and Craco configuration for shared react components for web.